Don't be fooled by the humble cafe exterior, it belies a trove of global beer variety

 The Patch Lewes

-A humble cafe offering a staggering 10 rotated keg lines
+A humble café offering a staggering ten rotated keg lines

-The Patch Lewes hides it’s beery bounty very well.
-An unassuming looking place that from the outside that appears to be a pokey cafe, in an old building, on one of Lewes’ narrow side roads.
+The Patch hides its beery bounty very well.
+It’s an unassuming place that from the outside appears to be a pokey café, in an old building, on one of Lewes’s narrow side roads.

-Yet step over the threshold and before your eyes is a wall of 10 tap lines and a small fridge stocked with yet more wonderful brews.
-The options are incredible, with local, UK wide and worldwide options presented together for you to choose from.
+But step over the threshold and before your eyes is a wall of ten tap lines and a small fridge stocked with yet more wonderful brews.
+The options are incredible, with local, UK-wide and worldwide options presented together for you to choose from.

-Lines are regularly rotated to keep things very exciting for beer explorers, but expect to find a combination that might include; Sussex Milk stouts, reputable pale ales, classic Belgian beers and never before heard of regional European lagers, all on one wall, all available to try before you buy.
-Their Facebook posts are good at keeping you updated on new arrivals.
+The brews are regularly rotated to keep things exciting for beer explorers, but expect to find a combination that might include Sussex milk stouts, reputable pale ales, classic Belgian beers and never-before-heard-of regional European lagers, all on one wall, all available to try before you buy.
+The Patch’s Facebook posts are good at keeping you updated on new arrivals.

-The venue itself is simply decorated, lots of white and green painted wood and a collection of basic wooden furniture.
-At the front, stools and a cafe style window bar allow you to perch and peer out.
-Or turn left for a mish mash of booths, tables and chairs, creatively jammed into the long but narrow space.
-There’s a small yard out back that again seemed basic and we hope they might do more with it over time.
+The venue itself is simply decorated – lots of white and green, and a collection of basic wooden furniture.
+At the front, stools and a café-style window bar allow you to perch and peer out; or turn left for a mish-mash of booths, tables and chairs, creatively jammed into the long but narrow space.
+There’s a small yard out back that again seemed basic, but we hope they might do more with it over time.

-The Patch Lewes is humble,and a little plain, and the fairly priced beers perhaps reflect that, but looks aside, you just cannot beat this place for beer variety in Lewes!
+The Patch is humble, and a little plain – and the fairly priced beers perhaps reflect that – but looks aside, you just cannot beat this place for beer variety in Lewes!